Erickfonseca1/LearningPOUI/README.md

 # MyPoProject

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0 but still working with version 15.
+It was a project to learnig how to work with angular and how to use POUI material design

 ## Development server